A Checklist for Cities Dealing With Tight Budgets

 County Progress

 Many elected officials love to attend ribbon cuttings and push their political party’s programs.
 For me, it was pursuing sound fiscal principles that would endure over time.
 In 2010, Orange County was in 46th place out of California’s 58 counties based on financial status per capita.
 As of June 30, 2021, it was in 24th place.
 Mariposa and Tuolumne counties still have to release their June 30, 2022, annual comprehensive financial reports for a more current ranking.
-Orange County’s moving from the bottom to the middle of the pack is a testimony to the above stewardship efforts.
+Orange County’s moving from the bottom to the middle of the pack is a testimony to the listed stewardship efforts.

-With many cities looking to increase their sales tax rates in order to garner more revenues, maybe a review of the applicable items on the above checklist should be pursued first.
-After a thorough analysis and implementation of appropriate fiscal policies, like that pursued by the city of Newport Beach (see “Government Agencies Should Develop a Financial Plan—Here’s How,” July 20, 2024), the fiscal direction of a city may improve.
+With many cities looking to increase their sales tax rates in order to garner more revenues, maybe a review of the applicable items on the included checklist should be pursued first.
+After a thorough analysis and implementation of appropriate fiscal policies, such as that pursued by the city of Newport Beach (see “Government Agencies Should Develop a Financial Plan—Here’s How,” July 20, 2024), the fiscal direction of a city may improve.
 Getting a fiscal house in order may just eliminate the need to tax a city’s residents more.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.